SAIRPi/hailo-10h-slackbuild/README.md

 * <release_date> = $(date '+%d%b%y')
 * sai = SAIRPi Project ID tag (3 characters) for Slackware packages created by the project

 Each package has a corresponding `.md5` checksum file.
-On completion, all built packages are copied to `/tmp/Hailo-10H_sbopkg_YYYYMMDD-HHMMSS/` directory on the host system.
+On completion, all built packages are copied to `/tmp/Hailo-10H_sbopkg_YYYYMMDD-HHMMSS/` directory on the host system for convenience and manageability.

 ---